FluffyDevs/arch-linux-setup/git-archlinux-setup/README.md

 Sets up a Xorg with i3wm, and other usefull applications.

 Info:
 "setup.sh" is the install script.
+AND DOES NOT WORK PROPPERLY, INSTALL MANUALY USING "package-list"

+Make it executable:
+chmod +x $HOME/.config/polybar/launch.sh

 Locations:
 bash/issue			/etc/